ohmcodes/WindowsGSM.Palworld/README.md

 - Server listing - Please be aware that the whole world is listing their own dedicated server it is advisable to use direct connect instead looking for it.
 The game is not region lock and max 200 items
 - The game is currently in Early Access Stage WGSM and this plugin is not taking liability if something happens to your server, the app is only for managing your server easily
 - To add GLST to help steam list your server https://steamcommunity.com/dev/managegameservers

+### How can you play with your friends without port forwarding?
+- Use [zerotier](https://www.zerotier.com/) folow the basic guide and create network
+- Download the client app and join to your network
+- Create static IP address for your host machine
+- Edit WGSM IP Address to your recently created static IP address
+- Give your network ID to your friends
+- After they've joined to your network
+- They can connect using the IP you've created eg: 10.123.17.1:8211
+- Enjoy

 ### Support
 [Palworld](https://discord.com/channels/505994577942151180/1196354410868117525)